howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 </Instruction>

-All you do here is retrieve the new link from the subscription data (` subscriptionData.data.Link.node`), merge it into the existing list of links and return the result of this operation.
+All you do here is retrieve the new link from the subscription data (` subscriptionData.Link.node`), merge it into the existing list of links and return the result of this operation.

 Awesome, that's it!
 You can test your implementation by opening two browser windows.
 In the first window, you have your application running on `http://localhost:4200/`.
 The second window you use to open a Playground and send a `createLink` mutation.
 When you're sending the mutation, you'll see the app update in realtime! ⚡️